 7.8 Nothing contained in this paragraph shall preclude either party from seeking interim relief, from any court having jurisdiction to grant the same.
 The pursuit of interim relief shall not be considered as a waiver of the obligation to settle dispute by way of arbitration as provided in this Agreement.

 7.9 The arbitrator may, (but shall not be required to), award to a party that substantially prevails on merits, its costs and reasonable expenses (including reasonable fees of its counsel).

-7.10 When any dispute is under arbitration, except for the matters under dispute, the parties shall continue to exercise their remaining respective rights and fulfill their remaining respective obligations under this Agreement.
+7.10 When any dispute is under arbitration, except for the matters under dispute, the parties shall continue to exercise their remaining respective rights and fulfil their remaining respective obligations under this Agreement.

 8.2 Orders are executed online by the Company.
-Clients are informed by the Company by means of electronic communication that theirs orders have been executed.
+Clients are informed by the Company by means of electronic communication that their orders have been executed.